How Does My Credit Score Impact Me?

 Credit.com gets its scores from Experian and VantageScore 3.0, which are widely used by many financial institutions.

 You can check your credit score as often as you’d like.
-Checking your credit score on a monthly basis is a great idea so you can keep track of any changes and monitor activity.
+Checking your credit score every two weeks is a great idea so you can keep track of any changes and monitor activity.
 It might be wise to check it more often if you have reason to suspect there is fraudulent activity on your account.

 Your credit score is made up of five categories: